d0ugal/pynd/docs/index.md

     pynd is in very early stages of development.
 Almost anything could change without warning.
 You have been warned ;-)

+### Platform support

+We recommend Python 3.4 or above. pynd was written for Python 3 and backported to Python 2.7.
+It is supported and tested under Linux and OSX.
+Python 2 and Windows support are done on a "best effort" basis.

 ## What & Why?